-Daily I am impressed by the depth of understanding of irrigation systems from people I talk with.
+I am impressed daily when I hear about irrigation system basics from landscape contractors.
 Often I also get asked several of the same common questions about irrigation systems.
 Many of these are the same question in different forms.
 Below you will find the answers to the common questions I hear concerning automatic irrigation.

 On a non-smart controller, a start time is selected to begin a cycle of stations.
 For example, a start time of 8 am will start a cycle that will run through each of the stations on that given program.
 How long that cycle takes to run through is dependent on each Stations Run Time.
 4 stations running at 20mins each will produce a cycle that will run from 8 am until 9:20.
 Once users feel more comfortable, they tend to get a little more daring and start running schedules at night and in the morning to break up cycles.

 On smart irrigation controllers like ETwater, users will input landscape information by station (soil type, slope, emission device, root depth, etc.) and set a Water Window.
 A Water Window will have a beginning time and end time which the controller will view as an acceptable time to irrigate.
 Thus the term set it and forget it!

 Moving our irrigation emission device closer to our root base and below ground cover allows us to water anytime we want.
 Water authorities don’t have watering restrictions on when you can and cannot irrigate with drip.
 This helps larger properties that have water windows infringing on daytime hours irrigate to their entirety.

 As an example, a large HOA has sports fields that are not the same system as the common grounds.
 Large turf areas require rotors which can take up to 3 minutes to make a full rotation, this extends water windows and can leave fields wet during the day when people want to use them.
 If the common areas are irrigated with drip irrigation, then the fields can take nighttime priority while the drip zones can run into the morning and after sun up.